loewymalkov/ghibli-cats/README.md

-# weather
+# Ghibli-cats

-weather project
+A learning project built to find info about cats in Ghibli movies using an API call.

-### by Erin Deuel and Loewy Malkovich on 09/09/2019.
+### by Brendon Tse and Loewy Malkovich on Sep.
+11 to 12 2019.

 ## Description

-## SPECS
+Our webpage lets the user select a cat from a Studio Ghibli movie.
+Displays a brief bio, image and filmography for the selected cat.
+The bio is pulled straight from the API, while IMDB and wikiFandom are used for assets for images and film links.

 ## SET-UP

-Open file browser.
+Open file in a browser, use select form to view info about the cats.

 ## Known Bugs

+N/A

 ## Support and Contact
-please contact

 Loewy Malkovich at loewymalkov@gmail.com or
-Erin Deuel at end.gaia@gmail.com
+Brendon Tse at brendonjtse@gmail.com

 ## Technology Used

-javascript, CSS, jasmine, karma, webpack, npm
+javascript, CSS, jasmine, karma, webpack, npm, ghibliapi.herokuapp, wikiFandom and IMDB

 ## LICENSE